CONTACT INFORMATION

 Vision

-A vibrant and sustainable tourism industry for leisure, events, conference, and business tourism with globally competitive products and services.
+A vibrant and sustainable tourism industry for leisure, events, conferences, and business tourism with globally competitive products and services.

 Legal Bases